Cometi951/Comet-i/README.md

 ## Shared Preferences
-### by defalut generate one preference with your project package name. so you just need to call functions like below.
+### by default generate one preference with your project package name. so you just need to call functions like below.

 ####  Save Value